The Syrian regime’s connection to

 The conclusion of the group was clear: Syria is safe, so an orderly repatriation of refugees admitted to Germany can begin.23.“Ach was Syrien, Brasilien ist gefährlicher” : Der Spiegel This claim is made despite evidence showing how many returnees in Syria face arrests and repression.24.“Refugees forced to return to Syria face imprisonment, death at the hands of Assad” : San Francisco Chronicle Foreign Policy recently referred to a case of returning refugees from Germany, whose fate after their detention by the Syrian security forces is still unknown.25.“A Deadly Welcome Awaits Syria’s Returning Refugees” : Foreign Policy

-Another common claim is that Assad positions himself as a champion against Islamic terrorism, which makes him a potential partner.26.AfD MP Hans-Thomas Tillschneider on Facebook.27.“Scharfe Kritik an Syrien-Politik der Bundesregierung” : AfD Online In an interview with the Westdeutscher Rundfunk, Blex insisted that in the then-besieged city of East Ghouta the terrorist group Jaish al-Islam made regular attacks on Christian institutions in Damascus, conducted executions of individuals with different persuasions, and prevented civilians in passing through the “humanitarian corridors”, which were arranged by the Syrian regime.28.https://www.youtube.com/watch?v=I4r3gA81jAo&vl=de The mere reference to the sectarian dimension of the conflict poses another problem, since Blex moralises the brutal reaction of the Syrian state towards rebel authoritarianism without questioning the violence’s social origins, which is nothing more than a denialism of the multi-causality of the Syrian conflict.
+Another common claim is that Assad positions himself as a champion against Islamic terrorism, which makes him a potential partner.26.AfD MP Hans-Thomas Tillschneider on Facebook.27.“Scharfe Kritik an Syrien-Politik der Bundesregierung” : AfD Online In an interview with the Westdeutscher Rundfunk, Blex insisted that in the then-besieged province of East Ghouta the terrorist group Jaish al-Islam made regular attacks on Christian institutions in Damascus, conducted executions of individuals with different persuasions, and prevented civilians in passing through the “humanitarian corridors”, which were arranged by the Syrian regime.28.https://www.youtube.com/watch?v=I4r3gA81jAo&vl=de The mere reference to the sectarian dimension of the conflict poses another problem, since Blex moralises the brutal reaction of the Syrian state towards rebel authoritarianism without questioning the violence’s social origins, which is nothing more than a denialism of the multi-causality of the Syrian conflict.
 This adoption of the one-sided narrative of the regime became especially obvious after the chlorine attack by government forces in Douma in April 2018, where the Thuringian parliamentarian Björn Höcke – founder of the far-right faction “Der Flügel” – openly questioned why the Syrian regime would use chemical weapons in a Facebook post, claiming that they had no reasons to do so.29.AfD MP Bjorn Hoecke on Facebook.

 Within the Bundestag, the AfD condemned the US missile strike against the Syrian military air base in al-Shairat and the research facility in Barzah,